 Simplified Forgiveness Application of Original PPP Loans $150,000 or Less

-A “one-page” document is to be produced by SBA providing for forgiveness of a PPP loan of not more than $150,000.
+A “one-page” document is to be produced by SBA providing for the forgiveness of a PPP loan of not more than $150,000.
 We are not sure if this will just expand on the already produced Form 3508S for loans $50,000 or less.
 Either way, only a description of the number of employees the recipient was able to retain because of the loan, the estimated amount of the loan spent on payroll costs, and the total loan amount.
 Attestations by the borrower will be required as with other PPP forgiveness applications.
 Normal substantiation requirements have been removed as well, making this process a so-called “rubber stamp.”

 Paycheck Protection Program Second Draw Loans